-Afghanistan: US envoy Zalmay Khalilzad steps down after withdrawal
+Afghanistan: US envoy Zalmay Khalilzad steps down after troops withdrawal

 - Published